On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Rigid geometry and standard subsets of the affine line

 \subsubsection{Definition of the rings of functions of standard subsets}

-Let $X \subset \bar\Q_p$ be a bounded connected standard subset.
-Let $F$ be a finite extension of $\Q_p$ such that each disk appearing in the description of $X$ is well-defined over $F$.
-Then $X$ is in a canonical way a quasi-affinoid space over $F$.
-Recall that we denote by $\A_F(X)$ its ring of bounded rigid functions and by $\A_F^0(X)$ the subring of $\A_F(X)$ of functions bounded by $1$.
+Let $X \subset \bar\Q_p$ a connected standard subset, which is well-defined over some finite extension $F$ of $\Q_p$.
+Although it is not necessarily contained in the unit disk, it is contained in some closed disk, and so all the results of Section \ref{Rsubdisk} apply to $X$.
+In particular we can define $\A_F(X)$ and $\A_F^0(X)$ as in Definition \ref{defringfunc}.

-Let $X \subset \P^1(\bar\Q_p)$ be an unbounded connected standard subset, which is not equal to all of $\P^1(\bar\Q_p)$.
-Let $f$ be a homography with $\bar\Q_p$-coefficients with its pole outside of $X$, then $Y=f(X)$ is a bounded connected standard subset of $\bar\Q_p$.
-Let $F$ be a finite extension of $\Q_p$ such that each disk appearing in the definition of $X$ is well-defined over $F$, and such that the homography $f$ has coefficients in $F$.
+Let $X \subset \PP^1(\bar\Q_p)$ be an unbounded connected standard subset, which is not equal to all of $\PP^1(\bar\Q_p)$.
+Let $f$ be a rational function with $\bar\Q_p$-coefficients which defines a bijection of $\PP^1(\bar\Q_p)$, and such that its pole is outside of $X$, then $Y=f(X)$ is a bounded connected standard subset of $\bar\Q_p$.
+Let $F$ be a finite extension of $\Q_p$ such that $X$ is well-defined over $F$, and such that the rational function $f$ has coefficients in $F$.
 Then $\A_F(Y)$ and $\A^0_F(Y)$ are well-defined.
 We define $\A_F(X)$ and $\A^0_F(X)$ to be the functions of $X$ of the form $u\circ f$ for $u\in\A_F(Y)$ and $\A^0_F(Y)$ respectively.
 It is clear that this does not depend on the choice of $f$, as different choices of $f$ give rise to bounded connected standard subsets coming from isomorphic quasi-affinoids.